 Forest bioeconomy education in Karelia UAS

-There are several learning options offered in Karelia UAS from the field of forest bioeconomy:
+There are several Bachelor’s and Master’s learning options offered in Karelia UAS from the field of forest bioeconomy:

-- The Forestry education leas to the bachelor’s degree of Natural resources
+- The Forestry education leads to the Bachelor’s degree of Natural Resources

 - The Karelia UAS also offers a wide range of inspiring courses from the field of forest bioeconomy for exchange students